Charles "Buffalo" Jones

-Charles Jesse Jones, known as "Buffalo Jones" (January 31, 1844 – October 1, 1919), was an American frontiersman, farmer, rancher, hunter, and conservationist.
+Charles Jesse Jones, known as "Buffalo Jones" (January 31, 1844 – October 1, 1919), was an American frontiersman, farmer, rancher, hunter, conservationist, and politician.
 He cofounded Garden City, Kansas.
 He has been cited by the National Archives as one of the "preservers of the American bison".

 He was the first game warden of Yellowstone National Park.

-Early life and education
+Life

 Jones was born January 31, 1844, in rustic McLean County, Ill.; he was the second son out of 12 children.
 Jones developed an early interest in wild animals.
 Schooling for Jones was limited; he could only attend two or three days out of the week or when the weather was too cold.
 Jones attended Wesleyan University (now called Illinois Wesleyan University) in Bloomington, Illinois when he was 21.
 He left however, due to eye problems caused by typhoid fever.
 In 1866, at the age of 21, he moved to Troy, in northeast Kansas with little more than the clothing they wore and a sack of Osage orange seeds brought from Illinois.

 Luck was with Jones and his new wife Martha Walton.
 Osage orange wood was in high demand among Kansas settlers; its tough wood made sturdy fence posts, its thorny branches a natural barbed wire for penning livestock.
 Jones found a partner, George Baker, and began a nursery.

 This venture soon proved too tame for Jones.
 On the Plains, buffalo hunting was the startup business of the 1870s (see “Western Enterprise,” P. 24).
 Herds were plentiful, and a minimal investment in gear and supplies would set anyone up in the trade.
 Jones joined the buckskin-clad cavalcade, and the once-sickly college boy quickly became a seasoned frontiersman and efficient hide harvester.
 He became known as “Buffalo Jones” because, he later boasted, “I have killed more buffaloes than any other man ever did.”
 However doubtful this claim, the sobriquet followed him for life.
 Ultimately, though, it would convey another meaning.

 Like any hide hunter on the Plains, he wanted to kill as many as he could, as quickly as he could.
 But Charles Jesse Jones wasn't the typical hide man.
 He was an innovator, an adventurer, a romantic, a visionary.
 And once his vision shifted from the momentary gain of slaughtering buffalo to the lasting work of preserving them, he found his true calling—and his legacy.

 He renounced buffalo hunting, bought ranch land and—for a while, anyway—settled down.

 The Joneses homesteaded 160 acres in Sequoyah (later Finney) County, Kansas, where Jones helped found Garden City.
 He lobbied successfully both to bring the Atchison, Topeka and Santa Fe Railroad through town and to have Garden named the county seat.
 He donated land for a courthouse and commercial block and served as Garden City's first mayor.